cmkeen4/GettingandCleaningData/CodeBook.md

 To extract only the measurements on the mean and standard deviation.
 I used the ‘grep’ command to find the columns with either  ‘mean’ or ‘std’ (standard deviation) in the column name.
 Using those columns to create a subset of ‘X’ data table.

--subX (uppercase X):  10299 objects of 79 variables.

--‘subX’ is the result of subset of ‘X’ using cbind of all columns whose name has the word ‘mean’ or  ‘std’ .
+-subX (uppercase X):  10299 objects of 79 variables; is the result of subset of ‘X’ using cbind of all columns whose name has the word ‘mean’ or  ‘std’ .

 With all three (3) data tables (‘subjects’, ‘Y’, ‘subX’) labeled and trimmed down to the ‘mean’ and ‘std’ columns, I used the ‘cbind’ to create one data set called ‘myData’.

--myData:  10299 objects of 81 variables.

--‘myData’ is the result of column binding the data in this order; ‘subjects’, ‘Y’, ‘subX’, which states the number of the subject (1-30), the activity they were doing followed by the measurements.
+-myData:  10299 objects of 81 variables; is the result of column binding the data in this order; ‘subjects'- the subject id, ‘Y’- the activity they were doing, followed by ‘subX' - the measurements.

 Created a second data set from ‘myData’ with the average of each variable for each activity and subject.